-March 2018 Announcement of application availability in Florida Administrative Register and via email.
-April - June 2018 Division staff assistance and consultation available to applicants.
-June 1, 2018 Applications due.
+March Announcement of application availability on Division website and via email.
+April 1 - June 1 Application submission period.
+Division staff assistance and consultation available to applicants.
+June 1 Applications due.
 Applications must be submitted on the DOS Grants System at dosgrants.com on or before this date.
-July 1, 2019 Notification of Grant Award and grant details forms available.
-October 31, 2019 First Project Progress Reports due for FY 19-20 Small Matching projects.
+June - August Application review period and review meeting.
+July 1 (Year of Appropriation) Notification of Grant Award and grant details forms available.
+September 30 Encumbrance of Funds deadline.
+Grantee must demonstrate the execution of a binding contract for at least a part of the scope of work.
+October 31 First Project Progress Reports due for Small Matching projects (Reporting Period: July - September).
 Reports must be submitted on the DOS Grants System at dosgrants.com.

-January 31, 2020 Second Project Progress Reports due for FY 19-20 Small Matching projects.
+January 31 Second Project Progress Reports due for Small Matching projects (Reporting Period: October - December).
 Reports must be submitted on the DOS Grants System at dosgrants.com.
-April 30, 2020 Third Project Progress Reports due for FY 19-20 Small Matching projects.
+April 30 Third Project Progress Reports due for Small Matching projects (Reporting Period: January - March).
 Reports must be submitted on the DOS Grants System at dosgrants.com.
-1

-June 30, 2020 Project ending date.
+May 30 Extension request deadline.
+An extension of the Expiration Date must be requested at least thirty (30) days prior to the end of the grant period.
+June 30 (Year of Appropriation) Project Expiration Date.
 All grant and local matching funds must be expended by this date.
-July 30, 2020 Final Reports due for FY 19-20 Small Matching projects.
+July 31 Final Reports due for Small Matching projects (Reporting Period: April - June).
 Reports must be submitted on the DOS Grants System at dosgrants.com.